Revelle College Council (RCC)

 The Student Organized Voter Access Committee is a non-partisan student organization which seeks to increase voter registration rates within the UCSD community, facilitate a positive discussion about voting, and encourage student voter turnout.
 SOVAC performs these services by being the primary representative for voter registration on the UCSD campus, holding informational workshops, executing a non-partisan advertising campaign, and collaborating with a variety of student groups.

-RCC Rep: Daniel Carnahan
+RCC Rep: Danny Carnahan

 Sports Facilities Advisory Board